Emurgo/Emurgo-Research/smart-contracts/Unlocking The Potential Of The UTXO Model.md

 The smart contract reads the above listed data as input and if it executes to the equivalent of `True`, then the transaction is valid and passes.
 This is the core workflow which UTXO-based smart contracts use.

 What this means is that every time you wish to update data held by a dApp (inside of a UTXO), you must spend the original UTXO (thereby destroying it) and create a new UTXO at the same address & holding the same assets.
-This new UTXO however has a new value in it's data, thereby causing a state transition to happen from the old data value(s) to the new data value(s).
+This new UTXO however has a new value in its data, thereby causing a state transition to happen from the old data value(s) to the new data value(s).

-Each UTXO holds it's own personal state in the data it has attached to it.
+Each UTXO holds its own personal state in the data it has attached to it.
 As the data and assets move from one UTXO to another, they pass through state transitions which can cause them to split, accumulate, be deleted, or be used with other assets/data from other UTXOs.
 These higher-order actions allow for more complex logic to be encoded with potential for multiple input UTXOs and multiple output UTXOs.
 This ends up being one of the key basic building blocks for developing dApps.